Frequently Asked Questions

 Yes, you will find overly verbose, but valuable answers below, but, I did provide a short answer for those that need to move quick and just need the main ideas.
 Click on the link to expand the full story.

 What is all this for?
-Might be reasonable as the start of a full bio, but seems a bit much if you are looking for work!
+Might be reasonable as the start of a full bio, but seems like a lot of effort!

 I'm intentionally redirecting my career, going all in on AI, and this page is here to show the seriousness and sincerity of that shift and to help differentiate me enough to earn a thoughtful first interview.
 If someone makes it this far, they'll quickly see why I'm worth the conversation.